 On 16 December 2022 The High Court of New Zealand, Wellington Registry, announced its judgement in the Silverwood's compensation application (NZHC 3483) for land taken by The Crown (NZTA and PCC) for the Transmission Gully motorway intersection and the Waitangirua and Whitby link roads.
 In the judge's conclusion: Silverwood's appeal succeeds.
 As a result the decision of the Land Valuation Tribunal is set aside and quashed.
 Substituted, Silverwood is to be paid for Lots 3 and 4 \$5,855,000.
 For details see NZHC 3483.
 The Crown's cross-appeal is dismissed in its entirety.
-Net of earlier receipts Silverwood received late February a further \$4,155,305 for land taken and interest.
-Directors immediatly initiated and advised unit holders there will be a \$3.00 per unit distribution to all unit holders that have confirmed their details.
+Net of earlier receipts Silverwood received late February 2023 a further \$4,155,305 for land taken and interest.
+Directors immediatly initiated and advised unit holders and actioned a \$3.00 per unit distribution to all unit holders that had confirmed their details.
 By 31 March 2023 94% of the Silverwood 15th Distribution had been paid.
-By 31 March 2023 what remains outstanding is Silverwood's Cost Claim.
-No estimate has been entered into these financial statements as there is no certainty as to what The Crown and/or The Judge will decide upon.
+Subsquently the Silverwood's Cost Claims were settled in this financial year and again directors initiated a prompt \$1 per unit Distribution (#16). at the 31 March 2024 all unit holders had received all distribution dues, except for one who sadly had passed.